nuxt/content/docs/content/en/fetching.md

 <alert type="warning">

-Getting results based on `path` is only supported since vx.y.z <!-- set version later -->
+Getting results based on `path` is only supported since v1.12.0

 </alert>